timothyfraser/cv/README.md

 - **Ezra Systems Postdoctoral Associate**, Systems Engineering Program, Cornell University, 2022-Present
 - **Grant Coordinator**, Center for Transportation, Environment, and Community Health (CTECH), Cornell University, 2022-Present

-### <a id="consulting">Consulting</a>
-- **United Nations Development Program Mexico Accelerator Lab**
-    - Designed survey methodology for field experiment on measuring and building social capital in Mexico City neighborhoods.
-- **United Nations Development Program Paraguay Accelerator Lab**
-    - Generated methodology for mapping social capital and social vulnerability in Paraguay, using spatial analysis techniques to account for data availability limitations.
-- **Stanton Foundation**
-    - public opinion survey design and weighting.
+- Teaching and Research Assistant

-    - **Resilient Cloverdale**
+### <a id="consulting">Consulting & Data Science for Hire</a>
-    - social network analysis and survey weighting analyses for evaluating community resilience in California.
+- 2021-2023: **Research Team: Resilient Cloverdale**: social network analysis and survey weighting analyses for evaluating community resilience in California.

-### Research Assistance for Teams
-- **2019-2022: Diffusion of Ideas of Gender Equity Interventions Through Networks of U.S. Universities**
-  - Applied Data science and Network Analysis for NSF-funded project, led by Dr. Kathrin Zippel and Dr. Laura Nelson (9 months).
+- 2019-2022: **Research Team: Diffusion of Ideas of Gender Equity Interventions Through Networks of U.S. Universities**: Applied Data science and Network Analysis for NSF-funded project, led by Dr. Kathrin Zippel and Dr. Laura Nelson (9 months).
+- 2021: **Stanton Foundation**: public opinion survey design and weighting.
-- **2019-2021: Impacts of Partisan Polarization and Voting Preferences on the Public’s Health**
-   - Data science and survey design research for 2 national surveys for Northeastern University-funded project, led by Dr. Daniel Kim, Dr. Costas Panagopoulos,  Dr. Daniel Aldrich (8 months).
+- 2019-2021: **Research Team: Impacts of Partisan Polarization and Voting Preferences on the Public’s Health**: Data science and survey design research for 2 national surveys for Northeastern University-funded project, led by Dr. Daniel Kim, Dr. Costas Panagopoulos,  Dr. Daniel Aldrich (8 months).
-- **2021: Congressional Challengers: Candidate Quality in US Elections to Congress**
-  - Modeling and Visualization for book project for Dr. Costas Panagopoulos.
+- 2021: **Congressional Challengers: Candidate Quality in US Elections to Congress**.
+Modeling and Visualization for book project for Dr. Costas Panagopoulos.
-- **2020: Bases Loaded: How US Presidential Campaigns Are Changing and Why It Matters**
-  - Modeling and Visualization for book project for Dr. Costas Panagopoulos.
+- 2020: **Research Project: Bases Loaded: How US Presidential Campaigns Are Changing and Why It Matters**.
+Modeling and Visualization for book project for Dr. Costas Panagopoulos.
-- **2015: James Martin Center for Nonproliferation Studies**
-  - Mapped trafficking of nuclear materials and nuclear security policy quality.
-Studied nuclear security issues from experts in seminar-style classes.
-Paid intern.
-- **2014: Changemakers Talent Mapping Project, Ashoka Japan**
-  - Researched potential of social campaigns on education, environment, healthcare, and economy.
-English-Japanese translation services for Changemakers Talent Mapping Project.
-- **2014: International Environmental Policy Research Assistance**
-  - Devised globalization syllabus content and edited faculty study on international environmental policy for Dr. Kemi Fuentes-George, Middlebury College.
+- 2020: **United Nations Development Program Mexico Accelerator Lab**: Designed survey methodology for field experiment on measuring and building social capital in Mexico City neighborhoods.
+- 2020: **United Nations Development Program Paraguay Accelerator Lab**: Generated methodology for mapping social capital and social vulnerability in Paraguay, using spatial analysis techniques to account for data availability limitations.